gt1/FIT/README.md

 Copyright (C) 2004-2016 German Tischler
 Copyright (C) 2014-2015 Genome Research Limited

+## System requirements

+FIT requires a x86_64 GNU/Linux platform and sufficient space to map short reads to a human genome using smalt (see http://www.sanger.ac.uk/science/tools/smalt-0).

 ## Running it

 As input the package requires one or more files with short sequencing reads in the BAM format.
 The file names must follow the scheme
 <run_id>_<lane_id>#<tag>.bam where <run_id>, <lane_id> and <tag> are numbers.
 A valid example is 13811_5#31.bam.
 The analysis is then started by calling